rsensenig/amplify-wiki/User-Journey.md

 A description of the constituent user journey.
-For types of users, and the user story, click the `User Story` link in the sidebar.
+For types of users, and the user story, click the `User Background` link in the sidebar.

 ### Browse Causes